"He went through six operations and was placed on a clinical trial so he could try new treatments.”

 The researchers studied some of the tissue removed during surgery and found that it contained olaparib.

 In the second part of the trial, the researchers looked for the highest dose of olaparib you can safely have at the same as having temozolomide.
 Everybody in this part of the trial had olaparib and temozolomide chemotherapy.
 Some people also had surgery.
 The first few people had a low dose of olaparib with temozolomide and the next few people had a higher dose until the researchers found the best dose.
-This part of the trial has now completed.

 In the 3rd part of the trial the researchers are going to give the best dose of olaparib found in part 2.
 The researchers need around 40 people to join this part of the trial.
 Everybody who joins part 3 will have surgery.